novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-162.md

 Woo Sang-won smiled and picked up the phone.

-In fact, he planned to have a deep conversation with Son Jung-ui today.
+In fact, he planned to have a deep conversation with Son Jung-yi today.

 ‘Until when does the CEO have to care about foreign affairs?’